zhangwei1984/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.6.7   - Add more support for GRE packets, log support and more testing code.
  - 2.6.6   - Fix compile problem when not SSE4.2 instructions are not supported.
 Allowing QEMU and other systems to build and run.
 Also added a patch to take into account huge reserved pages.
  - 2.6.5   - Added support for logging packet information.